ThaiDangFr/ibbot/README.md

 00 12 2,4,6 * * /home/ibbot/github/ibbot/run_pro.sh
 00 07,21 * * * /home/ibbot/github/ibbot/run_test.sh

+perform a test before running the buy/sell perform another test 1h before the market is closed in order to correct things if needed

 or if you use dashboard functionality :
-30 21  1,2,3,4 * * /home/ibbot/github/ibbot/run_dashboard.sh
+30 21 * * MON /home/ibbot/github/ibbot/run_dashboard.sh

-perform a test before running the buy/sell perform another test 1h before the market is closed in order to correct things if needed
 ```